Last updated on .

 Public Art Gallery of Chios

 The Public Art Gallery of Chios is also near the square.
 It’s housed in the former Municipal Baths, built in 1939.
 The building served as a bath until the late 1970s and was converted into the art gallery in 1984.
-Admission is free (as of July 2023), and the gallery is open Monday through Friday from 9am to 1:30pm.
+It’s temporarily closed to the public (as of July 2024).

 Byzantine Museum